kyphan38/web/assets/docs/main/soft skills/01-ces.md

   - Focus on clear, concise communication to avoid confusion
   - Best for time-sensitive situations or when immediate action is needed

-Micro-expressions: Our faces often tell a story before we even speak, especially in the collaborative and often high-stress environment of DevOps
+Micro-expressions: Our faces often tell a story before we even speak, especially in the collaborative and often high-stress environment

 - Brief and quick
 - Involuntary
 - Honest and true emotion

-Eye contact: A simple yet powerful aspect of non-verbal communication, plays a crucial role in establishing connections and trust in DevOps environments
+Eye contact: A simple yet powerful aspect of non-verbal communication, plays a crucial role in establishing connections and trust

 - 50% of the time when speaking
 - 70% of the time when listening